akshaytrikha/akshaytrikha.github.io/_posts/2024-02-08-material-property-prediction-1.markdown

 </script>

 Given its 3D coordinates & atomic numbers of its constituent atoms, can you predict the atomization energy of a molecule?
 In this first attempt I'm going to try a naive approach by training a fully connected neueral network on a supervised task.
+To make things _even_ more interesting I'll be writing the neueral network from scratch using just numpy.
+My hope was this will give me a deeper and more satisfying understanding of how information flows.

 ### The QM7 dataset

 The QM7 dataset [[1]](http://quantum-machine.org/datasets/) consists of 7165 molecules stable organic molecules that have up to 23 constituent atoms.
 It's a subset of the larger GDB-13 dataset [[2]](https://gdb.unibe.ch/downloads/) which consists of ~1 billion molecules - it's nice to start with a computationally easier problem.

 Each molecule has two fixed lengths matrixes describing it even if it consists of fewer than 23 atoms:
-1. `23 x 3` matrix containing information about its atom positions
+1. `23 x 3` matrix `R` containing information about its atom positions
-2. `23 x 1` vector containing the atomic numbers of the atoms in their respective positions.
+2. `23 x 1` vector `Z` containing the atomic numbers of the atoms in their respective positions.

 For e.g. a sample entry in the dataset looks like this: